 // Code to execute for each element in the collection

-});- Collection: This is the collection from which the elements will be iterated.
+- Collection: This is the collection whose elements are to be iterated.

-- Element: This is the name of the variable that represents each element in the iteration.
+- Element: This is the name of the variable representing each element in the iteration.

-- Instructions to execute: Here, the instructions that are executed in each iteration are specified.
+- Instructions to execute: Here, the instructions to be executed in each iteration are specified.

 Let’s see it with a simple example where we use a forEach loop to iterate over an array of numbers: